lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 rspec spec/models
 ```

 to only run tests in the `spec/models` folder.
-Make sure they're all green before moving to the applicative part of the challenge.
+Make sure they're all green before moving on to the applicative part of the challenge.

 #### Attributes